 Ideally, you want to banish those pre-interview-jitters, so that you can shine in your interviews and get the graduate job that you deserve.
-This post will teach you how to get rid of nerves before an interview.
+So don't worry, we are here to help as there are plenty of ways to help you calm those nerves.

 A lot of other posts on this topic share last-minute tips on reducing nerves right before your interview.
 However, implementing last-minute tips do not tackle the root of the problem.
 We will share some expertise on how to confidently articulate your skills and the value you can bring to employers.
 This will help you to stand out and leave the right impression.